-The Office for Equality & Diversity in the Swiss Audiovisual Industry was created by SWAN to support the fulfilment of gender equality and diversity in every layers of the audiovisual industry.
+The Office for Equality and Diversity in the Swiss Audiovisual Industry was created by SWAN to support the fulfillment of gender equality and diversity in every layer of the audiovisual industry.
 It is dedicated to eliminate any form of discrimination whether it is direct or indirect, by educating and providing up to date information.

 The priority areas of concerns of the Office: